SrinathS-21/AI_loan_Assistant/README.md

 # AI Loan Advisor

-A multilingual AI-powered loan advisory platform that helps users navigate their financial journey.
-Built with React and Flask, this application offers:
+This project implements an intelligent loan advisory system using multi-modal AI interactions and vector similarity search for personalized financial guidance.
+It leverages Google's Gemini Pro for natural language processing and Weaviate vector database for context-aware responses, trained on comprehensive loan documentation and financial guidelines.

-🎯 Key Features:
+Key Components:
-- Voice-enabled chat interface with support for multiple Indian languages
+- Multi-lingual voice interface supporting 12 Indian languages using Sarvam AI's STT/TTS APIs
-- AI-powered loan eligibility assessment and recommendations
-- Community platform for financial discussions and knowledge sharing
-- Personalized user profiles with expense tracking
+- Vector embedding-based retrieval system for contextual loan information using Weaviate
-- Real-time loan safety predictions
+- Machine learning model for loan safety predictions based on user financial metrics

-🛠️ Tech Stack:
-- Frontend: React, TailwindCSS, DaisyUI
-- Backend: Flask, MongoDB
-- AI/ML: Google Gemini Pro, Weaviate Vector DB
-- Voice Processing: Sarvam AI APIs for STT/TTS

-Perfect for users seeking personalized loan advice in their preferred language, with a focus on accessibility and community-driven financial literacy.
+- Community knowledge base with 1000+ financial posts and user interactions
+- Real-time profile-aware response generation using LangChain and Gemini Pro

+The system is built on a Flask backend with MongoDB for data persistence, and a React frontend with Tailwind CSS for the user interface.
+It processes both text and voice inputs, making financial advice accessible to a diverse user base.